 When the ACL tears fully, it completely detaches from the bone.
 However, ACL tears may also be partial, which means the ACL is still attached.
 An estimated 10-27% of ACL tears are partial.

-In the world of soccer, a partial ACL tear often still requires surgery.
+- In soccer, a partial ACL tear often still requires surgery.

 This is because partial ACL tears will not heal.
 Some ligaments, like the MCL, can heal when partially torn.
 Unfortunately, the ACL will not heal from a partial tear.

-Given that a partial tear cannot heal, most soccer players opt for surgery.
+Most soccer players opt for surgery because a partial tear cannot heal.
 Yet, some try to play with a partially (or even fully torn) ACL.

 Can You Play Soccer With a Partially Torn ACL?

-Technically, you may be able to play with a partially torn ACL depending on a number of factors.
+Technically, you may be able to play with a partially torn ACL depending on several factors.

-One possibility is that you injure your knee but don’t get it diagnosed as an ACL tear.
-If your pain is tolerable and goes away within a few days or weeks, it’s entirely possible to never go in for an MRI.
+You might injure your knee but don’t get it diagnosed as an ACL tear.
+If your pain is tolerable and goes away within a few days or weeks, it’s possible never to go in for an MRI.

-Without a diagnosis, some players may return to sport based on pain levels and thus play with a partially torn ACL.
+Without a diagnosis, some players may return to sports based on pain levels and thus play with a partially torn ACL.

 Depending on the extent of the partial tear, you may not notice much of a difference most of the time.

-If a player still feels stable and unhindered, they may try to play on a partially torn ACL.
+- If a player feels unstable and unhindered, they may try to play on a partially torn ACL.

 To be clear, a partially torn ACL is still compromised.
-It is not as strong as an intact ACL, and it may be more likely to tear further or lead to more knee damage.
+It is not as strong as an intact ACL and may be more likely to tear further or lead to more knee damage.